Committee to review request to dename Winthrop House — Harvard Gazette

 GAZETTE: What is the committee’s role and who will make the final decision on the denaming request?

 KELLY: The committee’s remit is to consider the claims made in the proposal and to write a report with a recommendation based on three options — taking no action, denaming, or keeping the name but contextualizing it.
-Our report goes directly to Dean Hoekstra and President Gay, and ultimately, they’re the ones who, in consultation with the Corporation, will make the make the final decision.
+Our report goes directly to Dean Hoekstra and President Gay, and ultimately, they’re the ones who, in consultation with the Corporation, will make the final decision.

 GAZETTE: What principles are guiding this review?